david-yu/leroy-jenkins/README.md

 ![Service](images/services.png?raw=true)

 #### Setup networking and HRM.
+Not pictured here, but very important is to select your "ucp-hrm" network.
 ![HRM](images/hrm.png?raw=true)

 #### Then I configured the NFS volumes and some bind mounts for the docker engine (for running docker commands).
 ![Docker](images/docker.png?raw=true)

+# To-Be-Documented
+1. Updating the inital admin password for Jenkins (see the below section for this); however, since jenkins is on NFS now the password and plugins only need to be set once.
+2. Running a test with jenkins to verify it's working

 # leroy-jenkins